Low German Ministries

-The fourth missionary we would like to present is Jason Friesen.
+The third missionary we would like to present is Jason Friesen.
 Jason grew up on the mission field where his parents ministered to Low German Mennonites.
 While currently living in Manitoba, Canada, with his wife, Teya, and daughter, Soren, Jason has travelled across North and South America to bring the Gospel message to others through music.
 Together with his parents, Diedrich and Nettie Friesen, of D’Friesens Music and More, he creates, records, and performs music, translates materials, and provides other Gospel and music related resources to the Low German speaking people in their own language.
 Another of his roles is to provide computer tech support and graphic design for this ministry.

 Mark is part of the Friesen family and helps with their extensive ministry to the Low German-speaking communities globally.
 He assists in the music ministry, translation work, children’s material, website maintenance, fundraising efforts, and many other behind the scene activities that are needed.
 Mark is a missionary in training and is a valuable part of MMF’s outreach to the Low German communities.